Ugonz86/OrderPizza/README.md

 # _Order Pizza_

-#### _An Object-Oriented JavaScript website for a pizza company where a user can choose one or more individual toppings and a size to order a pizza and see the final cost.
+#### _An Object-Oriented JavaScript website for a pizza company where a user can choose one or multiple pizzas of different size and add one or multiple toppings, see the final cost and choose a get the order delivered if desired.
 11/08/19_

 #### By _**Uriel Gonzalez**_